bartolini/Virgo-framework/README.txt

 This is PHP5 OOP MVC framework.
 Very easy to use, fast, light and secure.

-FOR BASIC INFO ABOUT FRAMEWORK USAGE PLEASE CHECK 'TUTORIAL' BRANCH.
+- FOR BASIC INFO ABOUT FRAMEWORK USAGE PLEASE CHECK 'TUTORIAL' BRANCH.
+- THIS FRAMEWORK IS USING APACHE HEADERS MODULE if you're receiving 500 error please to following:
+        a) install apache headers module
+        - OR -
+        b) comment the last line of public/.htaccess file.

 Basic features:
 - full MVC